Minimal Massive Supergravity

 Along the border lines separating the different regions in figure~\ref{fig:dSAdS}, there is always one Minkowski vacuum together with an (A)dS vacuum.
 The red line is the so-called merger line~\cite{Arvanitakis:2014yja} in which both (A)dS vacua of the model coincide.
 Note that the two regions $\kappa\tau < 0$ and $\kappa\tau > 0$ of the parameter space are not connected, as the model (\ref{LMasterEW}) degenerates for $\kappa\tau=0$ (or $\frac1{\kappa\tau}=0$).

+As anticipated above, the analysis shows that MMG admits supersymmetric extensions in all regions (II.--V.) that admit AdS vacua.
+In particular, the bulk/boundary unitary AdS vacua discovered in \cite{Bergshoeff:2014pca} are all situated in region V. and can be embedded into supersymmetric models.
+Moreover, the analysis shows that in all these vacua supersymmetry is spontaneously broken.

 The supersymmetric extensions of the MMG model thus offer new perspectives on the AdS vacuum analysis of the bosonic model and it will be most interesting to explore its repercussions in the context of other solutions of the model, such as~\cite{Arvanitakis:2014yja}.
+The product pattern of the coefficients (\ref{alpha3}) in terms of the supersymmetry parameter $\zeta$ indicates the location of the chiral points at which one of the central charges vanishes.
+The underlying supersymmetric structure will also be of great value for the unitarity analysis at these special points.
 Further interesting research directions include the construction of possible supersymmetric matter couplings to MMG, as well as the supersymmetrization of higher order extensions of the model \cite{Ozkan:2018cxj,Afshar:2019npk} --- given that our action (\ref{LMasterEW}) naturally accommodates all such generalizations.
 A superspace formulation of our construction would be highly desirable to address these issues.

 Interestingly, we have identified different minimal supersymmetric extensions of the same bosonic MMG in which different vacua of the bosonic model appear supersymmetric.
 This may be read as a hint of an underlying structure of extended supersymmetry into which these models could be embedded, as is typical for such twin supergravities \cite{Roest:2009sn}.
 As a technical challenge this would require to embed the single massive bosonic degree of freedom into some extended multiplet structure.